-For Azure Migrate to work with Azure you need these permissions before you start assessing and migrating machines.
+For Azure Migrate to work with Azure you need these permissions before you start assessing and migrating servers.

 During registration, register providers (Microsoft.OffAzure, Microsoft.Migrate, and Microsoft.KeyVault) are registered with the subscription chosen in the appliance, so that the subscription works with the resource provider.
 To register, you need Contributor or Owner access on the subscription.

 VMware-During onboarding, Azure Migrate creates two Azure Active Directory (Azure AD) apps.
 The first app communicates between the appliance agents and the Azure Migrate service.
 The app doesn't have permissions to make Azure resource management calls or have Azure RBAC access for resources.
 The second app accesses an Azure Key Vault created in the user subscription for agentless VMware migration only.
 In agentless migration, Azure Migrate creates a Key Vault to manage access keys to the replication storage account in your subscription.
 It has Azure RBAC access on the Azure Key Vault (in the customer tenant) when discovery is initiated from the appliance.

 Hyper-V-During onboarding.
 Azure Migrate creates one Azure AD app.
 The app communicates between the appliance agents and the Azure Migrate service.
 The app doesn't have permissions to make Azure resource management calls or have Azure RBAC access for resources.